NYC Mayor Eric Adams speaks highly of Donald Trump — unlike some other Democrats

 "Now more than ever, we need a mayor that's willing to out-trump Trump, a mayor that's willing to stand up and fight for the values and principles of this city and this country," Adams said.
 "A person who's not only tall in stature but a giant among those little midgets that are going to hold the city back."
 He also said Trump traffics in "idiot behavior" and "buffoonery" and his supporters have "hateful thinking and mindsets."

 Now Adams says it is not Trump who's holding the city back.
-Over the past few months, Adams has refused to criticize Trump, defending him again and again, including from attacks that the former and future president was "Hitler" or a "dictator."
+Over the past few months, Adams has refused to criticize Trump, defending him again and again, including from attacks that the former and future president was akin to "Hitler" or a "dictator."
 Trump later expressed thanks to Adams for the defense.

-Adams’ reaction to Trump’s reelection last month is different from some other Democratic leaders around the country: Denver Mayor Mike Johnson, urging protests, said he was prepared to go to jail and to deploy city police against federal officers, a "Tiananmen Square moment."
+Adams’ reaction to Trump’s reelection last month is different from some other Democratic leaders around the country.
+Denver Mayor Mike Johnson, urging protests, said he was prepared to go to jail and to deploy city police against federal officers, a "Tiananmen Square moment."
 Chicago’s mayor, Brandon Johnson, said: "We will not bend or break.
 Our values will remain strong and firm.
 We will face likely hurdles in our work over the next four years but we will not be stopped and we will not go back."

 Earlier this month, Adams met with Trump’s border czar, Thomas Homan, who is charged with helping carry out Trump’s promised largest deportation operation in American history.
-Adams says he’s exploring how to use executive orders to get around New York City’s sanctuary city laws, which limit almost all cooperation whatsoever between the city and federal immigration enforcers, including when trying to deport criminals.
+Adams says he’s exploring how to use executive orders to get around New York City’s sanctuary city laws, which limit almost all cooperation between the city and federal immigration enforcers, including when trying to deport criminals.

 And he hasn’t ruled out switching back to the Republicans, saying, "The party that’s the most important for me is the American party.
 I’m a part of the American party.
 I love this country.
 This is the home of the free, the land of the brave."